WELCOME TO THE GATE PAGE!

 8th Grade GATE

 Through the Warren County Consortium for Student Enrichment, students in Great Meadows schools are part of several competitions and group activities.

 Battle of the Books

 A team competition in which students read and answer questions about 10 books from a prepared list.
-Interested students should begin reading the books now.
-Grade-level teams will be selected in January.
+Details are forthcoming.